 Today my ADHD child is a college graduate who got his BS in Network Security in 2.5 years and is feeling quite successful on his own.
 I am not saying that it wasn’t a struggle at times; it certainly was.
 Some days were just bad ones where we really didn’t get a lot accomplished.
 On those days, the lessons were about love, patience, family, and accepting imperfection in our lives.
 But learning that I was the biggest expert on my own kids, because I love them, was the most important lesson I learned!
 I may not have a degree or certificate saying that I succeeded.
 And I don’t know everything.
 I made lots of mistakes along the way.
 But everything turned out OK because that’s where the love part came to the rescue.
 I will never regret those days of struggle, the times I feared it wouldn’t be enough, and the days when I just wanted to give up!

-Homeschooling a special needs child is tough.
+Homeschooling a child with ADHD is tough.
 But it is possible if you are willing to work hard, be dedicated, and balance your personal life with the responsibility you have taken on.
 It’s hard to see 10 years ahead how it will all turn out.
 Be flexible, seek resources to aid you, and believe in yourself!
 If you’re the mom of an ADHD kid, hang in there!
 You CAN do it!
-And later on it will have all been worth it.
+And later on, it will have all been worth it.